lukes/nano-stream-ws/README.md

 ## Installation

+Install both [`nano-stream-x`](https://github.com/lukes/nano-stream-x) and `nano-stream-ws` as global packages:

+    npm install --global nano-stream-x
     npm install --global nano-stream-ws

 ## Usage

-You first start the stream of socket data from [nano-stream-x](https://github.com/lukes/nano-stream-x) and then start the websocket server.

 ### Start the stream

-    npm run stream
+    nano-stream-x

 This will start a streaming server on `127.0.0.1:3000`.
-To override those defaults:
+To override these:

-    npm run stream host=ipv6-localhost port=3001
+    nano-stream-x host=ipv6-localhost port=3001

 ### Start the websocket server

-    npm run websockets
+    nano-stream-ws

 The websocket server will run on port `8080`.
 To override this:

-    npm run websockets port=8081
+    nano-stream-ws port=8081